Melbourne’s Living Museum of the West

 Upstairs gallery: entrance installation Safe Passage, 14 black crowd control bollards.

-Downstairs gallery: 30 concrete sculptures, variable dimensions, mixed media.
+Downstairs gallery: Polystyrene, glue, sand, cement, oxides, aluminium, 30 sculptures, variable dimensions, 2018.

 Photos by Matthew Stanton.